pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 You will now see the content being published to the Content View.
 ![Content View Publishing](/images/sat27.png)

-Let's promote the content view from the Library to the le-ops-rhel8-prem-server lifecycle environment
+Let's promote the content view from the Library to the le-ops-rhel8-prem-server lifecycle environment from the command line.
 ```
 # hammer content-view version promote \
 --content-view "cv-rhel8-prem-server" \